denten-books/plain-text/3-format.md

 things ideas about "reading," "authenticity," "fidelity," "preservation," and "authorship."
-Whatever literary-theoretical framework the reader brings to the process of interpretation must therefore meet the affordances encoded into the electronic text itself.
-Such an encounter happens not on the level of representation or ideology, but on the level of the physical, the phatic, and the imperative, where formatting and control codes reside.
+Whatever literary-theoretical framework the reader brings to the process of interpretation must therefore meet the affordances encoded into the electronic text itself.<!--It might be cool to call back to Levine, here, like you do with Baudrillard above.
+PRP--> Such an encounter happens not on the level of representation or ideology, but on the level of the physical, the phatic, and the imperative, where formatting and control codes reside.
 Thick content accounts for the disparity between plain and fancy text.[^ln3-fancy] The explication of such thick content requires thick description that draws on material particulates.
-These further acquire tactical significance in
-practice: the text that edits itself or one that collects its own fees necessitates new formalisms and new strategies of interpretation.
+These further acquire tactical significance in practice: the text that edits itself or one that collects its own fees necessitates new formalisms and new strategies of interpretation.

 The familiar paper paragraph structure already presents several interesting problems for analysis.
 A paragraph, we intuitively believe, corresponds to a